Nonresident Senior Fellow, Transatlantic Security Initiative, Scowcroft Center for Strategy and Security

-Prior to his appointment at the Council, Mr. Nurick was senior fellow in the Washington, DC office of the James Martin Center for Nonproliferation Studies of the Monterey Institute of International Studies, a nongovernmental organization devoted to training and policy research in non-proliferation and related international security issues.
+Prior to his appointment at the Council, Mr. Nurick was a senior fellow in the Washington, DC office of the James Martin Center for Nonproliferation Studies of the Monterey Institute of International Studies, a nongovernmental organization devoted to training and policy research in non-proliferation and related international security issues.

-From February 2001 through August 2003 Mr. Nurick was director of the Carnegie Moscow Center, a Russia-based public policy research institution established in 1993 by the Carnegie Endowment for International Peace.
+From February 2001 through August 2003, Mr. Nurick was the director of the Carnegie Moscow Center, a Russia-based public policy research institution established in 1993 by the Carnegie Endowment for International Peace.
 In that capacity, Mr. Nurick had overall responsibility for the intellectual agenda of the Center's research staff and for day-to-day management of Center operations.

 From 1985 until joining the Carnegie Moscow Center, Mr. Nurick was a senior political scientist at RAND in Santa Monica, California and Washington, DC.
-From 1994 to 1995 he was associate corporate research manager for international policy, and from 1995 to 1999 he was manager of foundation programs.
+From 1994 to 1995, he was associate corporate research manager for international policy, and from 1995 to 1999, he was the manager of foundation programs.
 He also served from 1985 to 1988 as associate director of the RAND/UCLA Center for the Study of Soviet International Behavior, and from 1991 to 1992 as associate director of the National Security Strategies Program in RAND's Project Air Force.

-From 1977 to 1978 he was special assistant to the deputy assistant secretary of defense for policy plans and National Security Council affairs, and from 1978 to 1981 he served as principal action officer for theater nuclear forces and SALT in the Arms Control and Disarmament Agency.
+From 1977 to 1978 he was special assistant to the Deputy Assistant Secretary of Defense for Policy Plans and National Security Council Affairs, and from 1978 to 1981, he served as principal action officer for theater nuclear forces and SALT in the Arms Control and Disarmament Agency.
 In the latter capacity he was ACDA representative to the interagency Working Group on Theater Nuclear Forces, which coordinated the government's staff level work leading to the December 1979 decision to deploy Pershing II and ground-launched cruise missiles in Europe and to enter into arms control negotiations with the USSR.